joshuamsalazar/bandstructureforgpaw/README.md

 $ python band_structure.py file.gpw

 Then, the program will ask you for the desired method of interpolation: LCAO, PAW, PW and Finite Difference.

+### BE CAREFUL:
+You should import a LCAO file if you want to execute LCAO interpolation method, PW file for PW interpolation, etc.

 ```
 #########################################################